 Threw up a yellow hare that rolled like a flame A shocking image of the hare’s dying moments and death: the assonance of ‘rolled’ and ‘crawled’ coalesces the hare’s suffering.

 And crawled in a threshing circle, its mouth wide the nominalised noun phrase ‘a threshing circle’ provides a shocking image of dying.
-(This comes about from the nominalisation of the verb ‘to thresh’ which is combined with the noun ‘circle’ into a noun phrase with a single, dynamically powerful unit of meaning.)
+(This comes about from changing the active verb ‘to thresh’ to an adjective with the noun ‘circle’ into a noun phrase with a single, dynamically powerful unit of meaning.)

 Open silent, its eyes standing out.